sarim/fb-bottom-spacer/README.md

 fb-bottom-spacer
 ===
-It is a chrome extensions for facebook.
-It adds space below a post so that chatbox doesn't overlap it.
+It is a chrome extension for facebook.
+It adds some space below a post so that chatbox doesn't overlap it.
 A picture is better than thousand words, so see it live.

 ####Before installing fb-bottom-spacer